 How to De-Ice Your Windshield

 While it may not snow too often down here in the South, we still have to deal with ice on our windshields during the winter months.
 And nobody’s idea of fun is standing outside in the freezing cold working to scrape the ice away while the clock is ticking.
 Unless you are lucky enough to park in a garage, you most likely spend way too much time trying to clear your windshield.
-Today I’ve partnered with Dublin Chrysler Dodge Jeep Ram of Georgia to bring you these 3 quick and simple ways to de-ice your windshield this winter.
+Today I’ve partnered with Thompson Chrysler Dodge Jeep to bring you these 3 quick and simple ways to de-ice your windshield this winter.

 Image via Pixabay

 While car cover’s are not 100% effective, they do work pretty well to keep out the majority of the ice.
 The good news is you don’t have to spend a lot of money on a full car cover.
 Instead get creative.
 When you get home at night, take a sheet or an extra-large towel, or even a large piece of cardboard, and cover your entire windshield.
 Use the windshield wipers to hold it in place at the bottom, and a weight of some sort to hold it in place at the top.
 Just make sure whatever you use is not too heavy as some heavier covers could set off your car’s alarm.
 When you come out the next morning, simply remove the cover and you’re good to go!
 While there may still be a thin layer of frost, it’s nothing that your defroster can’t take care of in just a few short minutes!